joenot443/dude_wake_up/README.md

-# nottawa
+# Nottawa
 (formerly named `dude_wake_up`)

-nottawa is a macOS app for making realtime audio-reactive visualizations for concerts and live events.
+[Nottawa](https://apps.apple.com/us/app/nottawa/id6503017159) is a macOS app for making realtime audio-reactive visualizations for concerts and live events.

-Development is currently in progress.
+This document will eventually be updated with instructions for running and contributing.

 # License

-nottawa uses GPL licensed code from ShaderToy, OpenFrameworks, and other sources.
+Nottawa uses GPLv3 or similarly licensed code from ShaderToy, OpenFrameworks, and other sources.

-nottawa is licensed under the same terms, as per the GPL3 license.
+Nottawa is licensed under GPLv3